Auctioning Time to Mitigate Latency Races: Theory and Evidence from Blockchains: Empirical Analysis

 We collect a set of controls, including base gas fees and DEX volume on each blockchain, as well as returns and volatility of Ether (relative to US dollars).
 While Arbitrum, Optimism, and Base use ETH for gas payments, Polygon and Avalanche use native tokens; to account for this, we convert values into ETH.
 All variables are aggregated at daily frequencies.

 Summary statistics in Table \ref{tab:summ-stats} show substantial heterogeneity across chains in all three metrics of interest.
 Base and Arbitrum exhibit the highest average repeated transaction counts, indicating more activity and frequent competition over MEV, while Polygon and Avalanche are far lower in levels.
 Failure rates also differ markedly: Arbitrum and Polygon have relatively high mean failure rates while Optimism stands out with a much lower mean failure share.
 Revenue varies by orders of magnitude as well, as Arbitrum’s mean is far larger than the other chains, likely due to higher base gas fees and the magnitude of transactions processed.
-Time series for these metrics are shown in Figures \ref{fig:repeated-txs}and \ref{fig:pct-failed}.

-Figure \ref{fig:pct-failed} highlights an interesting phenomenon where timeboosted repeated transactions fail at higher rates than non-timeboosted repeated transactions, a notable departure from our model, which predicts that Express Lane controllers win more and scale back the number of copies submitted due to the time advantage.
-One explanation for this, drawing on the work of \cite{messias2025expresslane}, is that the low number of participants in the auction (usually between Wintermute, Selini Capital, and Kairos addresses) does not provide large variation in winners, and that these winners may overestimate the advantage that Timeboost provides.